stevecope/mqtt-topic-logger/README.md

 test/sensor4,time_ms,time,ms,Urms,Umin,Umax,count

 You can see that topics sensor1 and sensor2 use the same header whereas sensor3 and sensor4 have different headers.
+Because topics can have different json foramts  the better option is to let the script build the header file rather than supplying one.